 - The default changelist: P4V shelves them automatically in a numbered changelist with the description "Switched branch shelf" and unshelves them again to the default changelist when you switch back to that stream.
 However, note that the numbered changelist created for the interim shelf does not get deleted and stays behind in the system. - A numbered changelist:P4V prompts you to shelve those files before switching.
 When you switch back to that stream, those files remain shelved in the numbered changelist.
 You have to unshelve them manually.
-For details, see "Unshelve files" on page 86.

 If you reuse a workspace between streams and you have checked out the stream, you cannot switch streams.
 You first need to check in the stream.
-See also "Edit a stream privately" on page 137.
+See also "Edit a stream privately" on page 144.